The Caledonian Edinburgh Hotel: Station closure and privatisation

+Operation under Hilton

-Queens Moat Houses sold the Caledonian to Hilton International in March 2000 for £44.2m, and it was renamed the Caledonian Hilton Edinburgh.
+The Caledonian was purchased by Hilton International in March 2000 for £44.2m, and it was renamed the Caledonian Hilton Edinburgh.

 A £24 million refurbishment in 2011 put the hotel within the luxury flagship Waldorf Astoria brand, and it was renamed Waldorf Astoria Edinburgh - The Caledonian.
 By the time of the refurbishment, the hotel had 241 rooms.
 The refurbishment plans included the addition and improvement of the public spaces, rooms, spa and restaurant.
 The original station concourse and ticket office were roofed over to provide a bar and lounge area, named Peacock Alley, which incorporates the station clock.
-The hotel's fine dining restaurant is named The Pompadour.
-The Pompadour was refurbished in 2021 and reopened under the name Dean Banks at The Pompadour.
-It also provides a Scottish restaurant, Grazing by Mark Greenaway, opened in 2019.The bar, known as the Caley Bar, is venue 50 at the Edinburgh Festival Fringe.
+The hotel's fine dining restaurant, The Pompadour, was refurbished in 2021 and reopened under the name Dean Banks at The Pompadour.
+It also provides a Scottish restaurant, Grazing by Mark Greenaway, opened in 2019.

+Present day

 Hilton sold the Caledonian to Twenty14 Holdings, the hospitality investment arm of Abu Dhabi-based Lulu Group International, for £85m in January 2018.
-Hilton continues to manage the property, however.
-The new owners intend to remodel the hotel and add 50 more rooms, at a cost of £20m.
+Hilton continued to manage the property.
+The new owners announced plans to remodel the hotel and add 50 more rooms, at a cost of £20m.

+In July 2023, private real estate investment fund manager Henderson Park, together with its in-house hospitality operator and asset manager Klarent Hospitality, purchased the hotel for £85m.
+On 28 March 2024, they announced that the hotel would be rebranded as part of the Curio Collection by Hilton in Summer 2024.
+A £35m renovation and expansion will follow, increasing the hotel's capacity to over 300 rooms by early 2026.
+The hotel was rebranded The Caledonian Edinburgh, Curio Collection by Hilton on 5 June 2024.